Bald Eagle (Haliaeetus leucocephalus)

 Adult and juvenile bald eagles (photo credit: Molly Sultany)

 Habitats: Bald eagles inhabit North America from the north of Alaska and Canada down to the Mexico border.
 They live in forested areas near lakes and reservoirs with plenty of fish to eat.
-They also live in the forested areas near coastlines similar to the Cannon Beach area.
+They also live in the forested areas near coastlines similar to the Cannon Beach area directly east of Haystack Rock.

 Nesting: There are several bald eagle nests near Haystack Rock.
-Bald eagles lay 2, (some times 1-3), white nearly spherical eggs.
+Bald eagles lay 2 (sometimes 1 or 3) white, nearly spherical eggs.
 Both parents incubate the eggs for 34 to 36 days.
 After the chicks hatch, parents bring food to the nest for 10 to 12 weeks, until the fledglings take their first flights.
-At Haystack, bald eagle sightings are common in the late spring and early summer, presumably due to an increased need for prey to feed their chicks.
+At Haystack Rock, bald eagle sightings are common in the late spring and early summer, presumably due to an increased need for prey to feed their chicks.

 Diet: Bald eagles consume both coastal and freshwater species of fish.
-Along America’s Pacific Coast where Cannon Beach is located, bald eagles tend to eat salmon and trout.
+Along our Pacific Coast, bald eagles tend to eat salmon and trout.
 They’re also known for eating other seabirds and waterfowl and can be seen preying on the birds living on Haystack Rock in Cannon Beach.
+When looking for a snack off the rock, they often go for common murres.

 Tide Pool Tidbits: